 Different seasons, different places to visit.
 So, where should you visit in Southern Vietnam to keep the best memories?

-Dry season - Best time to visit Southern Vietnam
+Dry season - The best time to visit Southern Vietnam

 Geographically, the Mekong Delta is down in the Southwest of Vietnam, where Cà Mau is the cape of the country.
 The area is covered by Cuu Long River, starting from Tibetan Plateau, reaching the area and dividing into nine branches.
-However, there are only 7 branches left because of some reasons.
-One is blocked by Mother Nature, and one is blocked to avoid its effects from human life.
+However, there are only 7 branches left because of some reason.
+One is blocked by Mother Nature, and one is blocked to avoid its effects on human life.
 Travelling around this area, you will discover the lively life of the people floating in the water.
-Actually, nowadays their life standards are so increasingly improved that houses are built on the ground.
-Obviously, the river not only gives them tons of favors but also damages the life a lot since floods, droughts annually occur.
+Actually, nowadays their living standards are so increasingly improved that houses are built on the ground.
+Obviously, the river not only gives them tons of favors but also damages their life a lot since floods, droughts annually occur.

 Why is visiting the Mekong Delta in the dry season the most suitable time?
 As in the rainy season, the level of water in this river is quite high that might affect your journeys.

 Like what is discussed above, the main transportation in this area is narrow boats taking people to go around and explore the countryside.
 Don’t be scared because rowers will do that for you.

 Some provinces you can take a trip to visit are Cần Thơ, Kiên Giang, Cà Mau, Hậu Giang, Sóc Trăng, An Giang… Some of them have recently urbanized; while, some have not.
 If you can ride a motorbike, honestly you should learn how to ride it to make your trips in Vietnam more fantastic, you can do a journey around the Mekong Delta area.